 The Surgical Technology Program at Skyline College

-The Skyline College program is by special application only.
+The Skyline College Surg Tech program only admits students by special application.
 Surgical Technology applications are accepted from January 15 to April 1.
+The next window will open on January 15, 2022.

 Surgical technology offers a fun, interesting, and occasionally stressful work environment where surgeons rely on well-trained personnel to ensure everything is ready for optimal patient care.
 Working in surgical careers offers high levels of job security and mobility and a unique opportunity to help others.